NDF (Non-Deliverable Forward)

 Market Risk

-NDFs are subject to market fluctuations.
-If the underlying currency moves against your position, you can incur significant losses.
+NDFs are subject to market fluctuations, which can lead to significant losses.

 Liquidity Risk

-In some cases, NDFs may not be as liquid as traditional currency markets.
-This can lead to wider spreads and difficulty in entering or exiting positions.
+NDFs may not be as liquid as traditional currency markets, leading to wider spreads.

 Operational Risk